Raich Carter: Death

 On 4 July 1992, Carter suffered a mild stroke, followed by a further stroke on 3 September 1993 which completely incapacitated him.
 He died at home in Willerby in October 1994.

 After his death, his widow Pat arranged for his medal collection to be sold to the Sunderland City Council for display in the city.
-A request from Derby County for 4 items from his time with them to be donated to their Hall of Fame Derby County was accommodated.
+A request from Derby County for four items from his time with them to be donated to their Hall of Fame Derby County was accommodated.
 In October 2001, the Raich Carter Sports Centre in Hendon was opened.

 Legacy

-There is a road in Hull, that forms part of the A1033 road, named after him.
+There is a road in Hull, that forms part of the A1033 road, named after Carter.
 Also named in his honour is The Raich Carter Sports Centre in the Hendon area of Sunderland, opened in 2001 near to where he grew up and loosely on the site of his hometown club's first ever ground.

 The opening game at the new KC Stadium between Hull City and Sunderland in December 2002 was played for the 'Raich Carter Trophy'.
 The Tigers beat the Black Cats 1–0.

 In 2013 he was inducted into the English Football Hall of Fame, housed at the National Football Museum.

-There is a mural of him painted on the gable end of the Blue House public house situated on Corporation Street,Hendon.
+There is a mural of him painted on the gable end of the Blue House public house situated on Corporation Street, Hendon.

+On 20 October 2024, Carter was inducted into Hull City's Hall of Fame at the 'Raich Carter Trophy' match against Sunderland.